A people-centred needs analysis for effective humanitarian action

 THE ASK

-We are seeking commitment from all humanitarian actors to further strengthen and institutionalize the JIAF across the humanitarian community, especially during the first rollout of JIAF 2.0.
-Beyond financial resources, ownership and engagement at regional and country level in promoting people-centred, joint and intersectoral needs analysis is critical for success.
+All humanitarian actors are asked to further strengthen and institutionalize the JIAF across the humanitarian community.
+Beyond financial resources, ownership and engagement at regional and country levels in promoting people-centred, joint and intersectoral needs analysis is critical for success.

 Frequently Asked Questions